natenka/pyneng-book-en/docs/source/book/11_modules/import.rst

 ``from module import *``
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Вариант ``from module import *`` импортирует все имена модуля в
+Option ``from module import *`` imports all module names into the current namespace:
-текущее именное пространство:

 .. code:: python